jyterencekim/jyterencekim.github.io/_posts/thoughts/2023-04-04-significance-of-nft.md

 ---
 layout: post
-title: 'How NFTs are significant'
+title: 'How NFTs are significant'
 ---

 Scribbles of thoughts, yet to be polished and revisited.